ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 # Extending Ballerina

 Annotations can be used to provide structured metadata about a particular construct.
-Annotations are not executable. but can be used to alter the behaviour of constructs they are attached to.
+Annotations are not executable.
+However, they can be used to alter the behavior of constructs they are attached to.

 Annotations can be attached to:
 - services and resources